 We tell kids they have to take turns, so maybe you should take turns, too!
 If he initiates one night, then that means that it’s your turn to initiate the next night.
 And when it’s your turn, go all out!
 Start kissing him passionately.
 Put your all into it, because you know that next time he’s going to put his all into it.

 Warning: for this to work, you each have to agree on the frequency that you’ll make love.
 If you decide, about 2-3 times a week is good, then it works fine.
 But if one of you wants 3 times a week and one wants 2 times a month, then going back and forth will backfire!
-And if your husband never initiates sex or never wants to make love, then there are deeper problems than just a sexual rut.
+And if your husband never initiates sex or never wants to make love, then there are deeper problems.
 Read the links to help you there.